-• Unit 3: Musical Understanding: There are 6 Areas of Study: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, and New Directions.
-Students study works by 18 composers (3 from each area of study) to prepare for the final exam.
+Unit 3: Musical Understanding: There are 6 Areas of Study: Vocal Music, Instrumental Music, Music for Film, Popular Music and Jazz, Fusions, and New Directions.
+Students study works by 13 composers (spread across the 6 areas of study) to prepare for the final exam.
 Students will have to answer essay questions on these set-works and also answer listening questions based on these works and other related works.

 Unit 3 is assessed through an end of year exam.

 The performing and composing units are both assessed by an external examiner.